Life insurance

 Are there any special riders I should consider if I’m pregnant?

-Some riders that are relevant if you're having a baby include:
+Some riders that may be especially relevant if you’re having a baby include:

 • Child rider: This pays out a small benefit if your child dies, to help defray costs like funeral and burial expenses.